Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • dizziness;

-• fainting on exertion;
+• fainting during physical exertion;

 • heartache;